Typology of SABAI

-Clothing, textiles and other soft objects are almost within reach.
-A scarf, a handbag loop, a jacket or a belt are rarely be identified as a weapon by most people.
-Ignorant attackers therefore usually notice it way too late that they are dealing with an armed person, that is capable of defending herself.
+SABAI is primarily a martial art by women for women.
+It is soft, supple and extremely deadly.
+The SABAI compensates for differences in physical strength and is therefore an excellent choice for defense against stronger opponents.
+Clothing, textiles and other soft objects are almost always available in everyday life.
+A scarf, a handbag loop, a jacket or a belt is rarely identified as a weapon by most people.
+Ignorant attackers therefore usually realize too late that they are dealing with an armed and capable person.

-It is said: A SABAI warrioress is a victim who ambuscades her attacker.
+It is said: A SABAI-Warrioress is a victim who ambuscades her attacker.

-She masters fighting with flexible weapons in standing position and on the ground and can also use fist, foot, elbow and knee techniques.
-SABAI warriors are also often trained in LING LOM, which increases the dangerousness of their fighting style many times over.
+An experienced SABAI-Warrior is never unarmed or defenseless.
+She knows how to defend herself with her own and improvised weapons against a single aggressor as well as against a group of armed and unarmed opponents.
+She masters fighting with flexible weapons standing and on the ground and can also use fist, foot, elbow and knee techniques.
+SABAI-Warriors are often also trained in LING LOM, which increases the dangerousness of their fighting style many times over.